Beginners Sessions at the Apiary – 2018

 • Disease diagnosis and control – varroa and other common diseases

 The sessions will depend to some extent on weather and availability of demonstrators.
-A full list of 2018 sessions will be provided below.
-Once the dates are confirmed, anyone wishing to attend should email me at firstname.lastname@example.org with the dates they would like to attend so that we know how many people are interested.
+A full list of 2018 sessions is provided below.
+Anyone wishing to attend should email me at firstname.lastname@example.org with the dates they would like to attend so that we know how many people are interested.
 I will then email out information for joining the sessions.
 Please check the website or our Facebook page for up-to-date details of the sessions.

 Date Type of meeting